-Landlord's Maintenance and Repair Obligations in Karnataka
+Landlord's Maintenance and Repair Obligations — Karnataka

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Indian central (Union) law — Constitution of India, central Acts of Parliament, and Supreme Court decisions.
 State-level information reflects each state's own Acts and High Court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-• Transfer of Property Act, s.
-108(b): The landlord must keep the property in a condition fit for the use agreed upon and is responsible for repairs that are not caused by the tenant's neglect.
+- Transfer of Property Act, s.
+108(b): the landlord must keep the property in a condition fit for its agreed use, and is responsible for repairs that are not caused by tenant neglect.

-• MTA, s.
-16: If the landlord fails to carry out repairs within a reasonable time after notice, the tenant may carry out the repairs and deduct the cost from rent, subject to a limit (typically 1 month's rent per repair cycle).
+- MTA, s.
+16: if the landlord ignores a repair request after reasonable notice, you can do the work yourself and deduct the cost from rent, subject to a limit (typically 1 month's rent per repair cycle).

 When does it apply?

-• Your rented home has a structural defect, leaking roof, broken plumbing, or faulty electrical wiring that the landlord refuses to fix.
+- Your rental has a structural defect, a leaking roof, broken plumbing or faulty wiring that the landlord refuses to address.

-• The landlord claims you are responsible for repairs that are plainly structural.
+- The landlord is claiming you are responsible for repairs that are plainly structural.

-• You want to deduct repair costs from rent and need to know the procedure.
+- You are about to deduct repair costs from rent and need to know whether you are on safe ground.

 What to Do If Your Landlord in India Refuses to Make Necessary Repairs

-• Send a written notice to the landlord specifying the defect, requesting repairs within a reasonable time (typically 7–14 days for urgent repairs).
+- Send a written notice to the landlord describing the defect and asking for repairs within a reasonable time — typically 7 to 14 days for urgent issues.
+Keep a copy.

-• If the landlord fails to respond, engage a contractor, get a written quote, carry out the repairs, and deduct the cost from the next month's rent — attach the invoice to your rent payment.
+- If the deadline passes with silence, hire a contractor, get a written quote, complete the repair, and deduct the cost from next month's rent.
+Attach the invoice to the rent payment so the deduction is documented from your side.

-• For uninhabitable conditions (no water, collapsed ceiling), file an emergency application before the Rent Court for an order compelling repairs.
+- For genuinely uninhabitable conditions — no water, collapsed ceiling, exposed live wires — file an emergency application before the Rent Court for an order compelling repairs.

 What should you NOT do?

-• Do not carry out major structural repairs (rebuilding walls, replacing roofing) without the landlord's consent — you may lose the ability to recover those costs.
+- Do not undertake major structural work — rebuilding walls, replacing roofing — without the landlord's written consent.
+You may not be able to recover those costs.

 How Karnataka differs from central law